-So no surprise then that this political representative of the British separatist tradition in Ireland supports the Tolkienesque fantasy dialect of Ulster-Scots while opposing the Irish language, and equality for the North’s Irish-speaking communities.
-After all a follow representative, the DUP’s Nelson McCausland, and another Ulster-Scots zealot is also an advocate for Creationism, as reported by the Guardian:
+So no surprise then that this political representative of the British separatist tradition in Ireland supports the Tolkienesque fantasy language – as opposed to hybrid dialect – of Ulster-Scots while opposing Irish and equality for the north’s Irish-speaking communities.
+After all a follow representative, the DUP’s Nelson McCausland, and another Ulster-Scots’ zealot is also an advocate for Creationism, as reported by the Guardian:

 ‘Northern Ireland’s born-again Christian culture minister has called on the Ulster Museum to put on exhibits reflecting the view that the world was made by God only several thousand years ago.

 Nelson McCausland, who believes that Ulster Protestants are one of the lost tribes of Israel, has written to the museum’s board of trustees urging them to reflect creationist and intelligent design theories of the universe’s origins.